ivanursul/ivanursul/_posts/2019-01-05-serverless-telegram-chat-bot.markdown

 serverless create --template aws-python3 --path iursultestbot
 ```

-It will create a following structure:
+It will create the following structure:

 ```
 .